This Canadian Island Is an Unlikely Dream Destination That’s Best Explored by Sea

 Photo by Aqnus Febriyant/Shutterstock

 I’ve always loved Canada.
-I’ve visited nearly every province, so I know it’s a stunning country—but it somehow never graduated to my list of dream travel journeys.
-However, after a recent Newfoundland Circumnavigation sailing with Adventure Canada, a small, family-run expedition cruise operator, this northeastern island became one of my all-time favorite destinations.
+I’ve visited nearly every province, so I know it’s a stunning country—but it somehow never topped my list of dream travel journeys.
+However, after sailing the Newfoundland Circumnavigation with Adventure Canada (a small, family-run expedition cruise operator), this northeastern island became one of my all-time favorite destinations.

-As Canada’s newest province, having only joined the confederation in 1949, Newfoundland retains much of its independent identity.
+As Canada’s newest province, having only joined the confederation in 1949, Newfoundland and Labrador retains much of its independent identity.
 Here, locals speak with accents that differ delightfully from the rest of Canada.
-The food culture is unique, relying heavily on codfish (and their tongues, a popular cut), which were densely fished here and went on to feed much of Europe and the Caribbean between the 16th and 19th centuries.
+The food culture is unique, relying heavily on codfish (and a cut called cod tongue, which actually comes from the fish’s throat region), which were densely fished here and went on to feed much of Europe and the Caribbean between the 16th and 19th centuries.
 And they even have their own quirky time zone, which is 30 minutes ahead of other eastern provinces in Canada.

 Because so much of Newfoundland is either difficult or impossible to reach by car, visiting by cruise ship is the ideal way to explore this remote region.
 In fact, I met numerous Canadians who had joined this cruise precisely because they’d been unable to access some of the far-flung destinations on our itinerary on previous road trips across the island.
-Outports are a perfect example of this.
-For decades, Canada has tried to convince remote “outport” communities (tiny coastal towns in very hard-to-reach places) to relocate precisely because their extreme remoteness makes them so costly to serve.
+Here are all the best hard-to-reach places to look forward to.

-Aerial sunset view of craggy, grassy cliffs and rock islands along the Avalon Peninsula near Ferryland, Newfoundland with Ferryland Head lighthouse on mainland at left
+Aerial view of craggy, grassy cliffs and rocky islet along Avalon Peninsula, with Ferryland Head lighthouse in distance at left

-While circling the island, passengers will encounter Newfoundland’s dramatic coastline, including the Avalon Peninsula.
+While circling the island, passengers will have close views of Newfoundland’s dramatic coastline, including the Avalon Peninsula.

 Photo by Bill Kennedy/Shutterstock

-A line of fishing huts (orange, blue, and brown) with small docks and a variety of chairs in Newfoundland
+Row of fishing huts (orange, blue, and brown) with small docks topped with chairs and benches

 The region’s strong fishing heritage is felt throughout the entire sailing, from St. John’s to small outport villages.